Case Study 01 // Component reviews UK service firm

 Defensibility of findings is preserved by the evidence-ID trail.
 Defensibility of time saved is the before-and-after comparison.

-Single-digit pence per review at current model pricing.
+Single-digit pence per review at current AI tool pricing.
 Excluded from the headline; including them moves the saving by under 0.1%.

 09 // PATTERN Where this pattern works in any firm